AmKoder/AmKoder/README.md

 ### Hi👋, I'm Nitin Verma aka Koder

-### A ambitious and Enthusiastic Person to embark on new challenges!
+### A Convergent-Thinker to embark on new challenges!

 <!--